JuliaCN/JuliaZH.jl/docs/src/manual/parallel-computing.md

 ```@raw html
 <!--
-It is very important that the called function does not call back into Julia.
+It is very important that the called function does not call back into Julia, as it will segfault.
 -->
 ```